wheelo/relative.path/README.md

 **Note**
 - When you omit the file **path.json**，the default path is your **CWD**, i.e. the root path of your project
 - You must use the `require` instead of `import` to import the file in your current file, though the print out value is correct
 - **Any time you need more accurate infomation about the full path, plz refer to other Node.js api solutions.
-For example, if you want to get the path: current js direactory + `xxx/yyy`, you could use the Node api like this: path.resolve(__dirname, xxx/aaa, ../yyy)**
+For example, if you want to get the path: current js directory + `xxx/yyy`, you could use the Node api like this: path.resolve(__dirname, xxx/aaa, ../yyy)**

 ## Dependencies
 - [path.relative(from, to)](https://nodejs.org/api/path.html#path_path_relative_from_to)